watsonfellowship/watson-51/_fellows/lola-bauer.md

 ---

-Working alongside developing coastal communities, I will use a variety of poetic forms to tell their stories, and expand my scope of the ocean and what threatens it.
+Working alongside developing coastal communities, I used a variety of poetic forms to tell their stories, and expand my scope of the ocean and what threatens it.